xthames/swxg/docs/source/pretreatment/index.rst

         else:
             raw_df[col] = (raw_df[col].values - 32.) * (5./9)

-The ``DATE`` column must also be converted to have a specific format and datatype:
+The ``DATE`` column must also be converted to a specific format and datatype:

 .. code-block:: python